SCALABLE HEALTH MODEL

 Many of the treatments, health interventions, and preventive care efforts have an immediate impact on the health of students and school absenteeism.
 This is observed by our teachers and school officials as they frequently share their success stories with other schools and communities.

 Our model is inexpensive

-Our model has an annual ongoing cost of less than $1.75 per child, equal to just ~1% of Zambia’s expenditure on education for primary school children.
+Our model has an annual ongoing cost of less than $1.62 per child, less than ~1% of Zambia’s expenditure on education for primary school children.
 And that cost has lowered with each new community we’ve entered.
 The model is a cheap, simple, and effective way for governments to improve the health of children.

 School Health Workers

 Reaching every student

 Having spent the past five years developing, evaluating, and refining our model, we have now signed a MoU with the Zambian Government to scale the model across the country.
 Our ultimate goal is for Zambia to serve as a model for how governments throughout the region can improve the health and well-being of school-aged children.